PIVX-Project/PET4L/README.md

 How does it work?

 1) it fetches addresses from the device
-2) asks to the block explorer the UTXOs related to each addy
+2) asks to the block explorer the UTXOs related to each address
-3) it creates the raw TX and signs the new inputs with Ledger device
+3) it creates the raw TX and signs the new inputs on the Nano S device
 4) finally uses the `sendrawtransaction` RPC call of the Core wallet to broadcast the TX.